 About Me

 I am an integrative therapist, which essentially means that I draw from different theories and ways of working to work with each client as an individual.
 If theory is your thing, my core modalities are Person Centred, Gestalt and Psychodynamic.
-I work in a way that is radically non-judgemental, and I am LGBTQ+ and neuroaffirming, and sex positive in my practice.
+I work in a way that is radically non-judgemental, and I am LGBTQ+ and neuroaffirming, trauma informed and sex positive in my practice.
 I sometimes work creatively, but I also know this isn’t everyone’s cup of tea so will always follow my client’s lead.
 I am a student member of the BACP and adhere to the BACP Ethical Code.

 Qualifications